Exploring Our New Home: A Guide to Truro, Nova Scotia

 Craving a succulent meat pie or a traditional British breakfast?
 If so, the Great British Grub Café and Bakery is where you should head.
 They’re only open for breakfast and lunch, and there are daily delicious lunch specials and a variety of freshly baked meat pies and Cornish pasties.
 Pete only had time to grab a Guinness steak pie and fish cake to go, but it fueled him up for the afternoon.
 It’s comfort food at its finest.

-Other restaurants we will be trying: Nook & Cranny, Frank and Ginas, Fletchers, Roadside Willies, Mary & Larry’s Diner (Fish and Chips)
+Other restaurants we will be trying: Nook & Cranny, Olive and Vine, Frank and Ginas, Fletchers, and Mary & Larry’s Diner (Fish and Chips).

 Other cafés worth mentioning: Red Knot Bakery, Aroma Mayo, Coffee Barn

 We arrived in Truro just over a week after Hurricane Fiona drove through, and Victoria Park was one of her largest victims in the area.
 A 3,000-acre park right in the city, we were eager to walk the paths and find out for ourselves why it is so beloved.
-Sadly, most of it is still closed as crews still work to removed downed trees.
-The park is open year round, but the trails are not groomed in the winter and spikes are recommended.
-Rest assured we’ll be back to explore the over 75 kms of trails, find the waterfalls, and get some trail riding in when they reopen.
+The park has since re-opened for the public to enjoy again.
+And it’s open year-round, but the trails are not groomed in the winter, and spikes are recommended.
+Rest assured, we’ll be back again to explore more of the over 75 km of trails, find the waterfalls, and get some trail riding in when they reopen.

 Cobequid Trail